Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Neural Operator Performance on Discontinuous PDEs

 \section{Neural Operator Performance on Discontinuous PDEs}

-After validating WHNO on Darcy flow, we evaluate it on two additional problems: heat conduction with discontinuous conductivity and the 2D Burgers equation with discontinuous initial conditions.
-For each problem, we compare WHNO against FNO under identical conditions and investigate ensemble combinations.
+We now compare WHNO against FNO under matched conditions on two problems with discontinuous structure --- heat conduction with discontinuous thermal conductivity and the 2D Burgers equation with discontinuous initial conditions --- and study weighted ensembles of the two models.

 The heat conduction problem uses the same WHNO architecture but differs in the PDE physics.
 The initial condition sets a central square ($32 \times 32$ pixels) at $T_{\text{hot}} = 1.0$ whilst the rest is at $T_{\text{cold}} = 0.0$.
 Dirichlet boundary conditions with $T = 0$ are applied on all boundaries.
 The conductivity field consists of a background with $k = 1.0$ and rectangular inclusions at $k = 5.0$ or $k = 0.2$.
 Solutions are computed using explicit time-stepping with harmonic mean at interfaces over 5000 iterations.
 The operator learning task is $\mathcal{G}: k \mapsto T$, mapping conductivity fields to quasi-steady temperature distributions.
-Both WHNO and FNO models use grid size $64 \times 64$ with 16 encoder channels, 16 modes or sequencies, and dilated convolutional decoders with 64 hidden channels, yielding 876,241 parameters each.
-Training is conducted for 400 epochs with batch size 4 using AdamW optimiser with MSE loss on the entire domain.
+Both WHNO and FNO models use grid size $64 \times 64$ with 24 encoder channels, 32 modes or sequencies, and dilated convolutional decoders with 128 hidden channels, yielding $1{,}555{,}153$ parameters each.
+Training is conducted for 800 epochs with batch size 8 using the AdamW optimiser with MSE loss on the entire domain.
+Training data is generated on-the-fly: each gradient step samples a fresh batch from the synthetic conductivity-and-temperature distribution, so that over 800 epochs the network sees $800 \times 8 = 6400$ unique training pairs.
+The metrics reported in Table~\ref{tab:whno_fno_heat} are computed on an independent test set of $100$ samples (seed $999$).

-Both models use identical decoder structure (dilated convolutions with 64 hidden channels) and retain 16 modes or sequencies out of 64 for spectral compression.
-Each model has exactly 876,241 parameters.
-Training follows an identical protocol (400 epochs, same optimiser, same learning rate schedule, same batch size) on the same training and validation splits and test geometries (seed 123 for reproducibility).
-The only difference is the spectral basis: Walsh-Hadamard for WHNO versus Fourier for FNO.
-Table~\ref{tab:whno_fno_heat} summarises individual model performance:
+Both models use identical decoder structure (dilated convolutions with 128 hidden channels) and retain 32 modes or sequencies out of 64 for spectral compression.
+Each model has exactly $1{,}555{,}153$ parameters.
+Training follows an identical protocol on the same training and validation splits and test geometries (seed 123 for reproducibility): 800 epochs, batch size 8, MSE loss, AdamW optimiser with peak learning rate $1.5 \times 10^{-4}$ and weight decay $10^{-4}$.
+The learning rate schedule is a linear warmup over the first 20 epochs followed by quarter-period cosine decay with a floor of $0.04$ times the peak rate.
+The only difference between the two models is the spectral basis: Walsh-Hadamard for WHNO versus Fourier for FNO.